vitkolos/notes-ipp/semestr5/probability-statistics2/exam.md

 	- Beta (prior) & binomial (likelihood) → Beta (posterior)
 		- “Beta and Beta are conjugate distributions with respect to binomial distribution”
 	- normal (prior) & normal (likelihood) → normal (posterior)
-		- was proved in the lecture
+	- both were proved in the lecture
 	- it is an algebraic convenience, it does not work for all distributions

 ## Conditional Expectation